 About an hour of hiking along the narrow jungle track, they sighted two persons; later confirmed as Communist Terrorists (CTs) carrying shotguns fifty yards ahead.
 Both parties froze but made eye contact, whilst John reached for his Browning and the Police escort had readied his SMG; the two persons in front of them slowly raised their weapons in a surrendering gesture.
 No shots were fired by either party.

 John recalled that his heart was pounding like a 105mm Shell exploding and realized that had the CTs ambushed them instead of surrendering, he would not likely be telling this episode.
-They escorted the surrendered CTs to the Army base camp at Tebedu to a young Captain Jaspal Singh (Rtd), a Royal Ranger Officer.
-They then continued with their tasks ahead to blow up the IEDs at the locations indicated along the border.
+They escorted the surrendered CTs to the Army Unit at Tebedu and continued with their tasks ahead to blow up the IEDs at the locations indicated along the border.

 (4) Labuan Ammunition Depot Incident

 In 1975, a fire incident caused a massive explosion at the Labuan Ammunition (Ammo) Depot.
 About 200 tons of Explosives, Bombs, Rockets, Grenades, Pyrotechnics and Small Arms Ammo exploded and scattered around the Labuan Airfield.
 The debris was strewn within a perimeter of a few kilometres of the explosion.
 Nearby roofs of buildings were blown off and glass windows were shattered several kilometres away.
 A few fire brigade personnel were injured in trying to douse the fire.